 Ten Thousand Year Ko

-A ten thousand year ko is a kind of ko position where either player can initiate the fight but the player who does is at a disadvantage, since the other player will be the one to take the ko first.
-One player (or sometimes both) also has the option to make the position into seki, the likely outcome if neither side has the stomach for the ko.
+A ten thousand year ko is a kind of ko position where either player can initiate the fight but the player who does is at a disadvantage, since the other player will then be the one to take the ko first.
+One player (or sometimes both) also has the option to make the position into seki instead, the likely outcome if neither side has the stomach for the ko.

 Since neither player may be eager to fight the ko, it can remain on the board for a very long time (ten thousand years).
 In fact, the game can end with the position remaining unplayed, in which case it is considered a seki.
 (See Life and Death example 12 of the Japanese Rules.)